ZhengZixiang/toy_code/README.md

 #### sparkml_basic_example
 the test code about how to use spark.ml

+#### sparkmllib_recommendation_example
+The shell_example.scala is a MLlib-based recommendation example in interactive shell.
+The MovieLensALS is a complete recommendation Class to recommend movies using MovieLens dataset.

 #### mahout_recommendation_example
 It provide the basic example about using user-CF and item-CF algorithms to recommend items based on MovieLens and BookCrossing dataset.